2C-I: Australia

 2C-I is a schedule 9 prohibited substance in Australia under the Poisons Standard (October 2015).
 A schedule 9 drug is outlined in the Poisons Act 1964 as "Substances which may be abused or misused, the manufacture, possession, sale or use of which should be prohibited by law except when required for medical or scientific research, or for analytical, teaching or training purposes with approval of the CEO".

 Canada

 As of October 31, 2016, 2C-I is a controlled substance (Schedule III) in Canada.

 European Union

 In December 2003, the European Council issued a binding order compelling all European Union member states to ban 2C-I within three months.

 Finland

-Illegal: scheduled in the "government decree on substances, preparations and plants considered to be narcotic drugs".
+It is illegal in Finland, scheduled in the "government decree on substances, preparations and plants considered to be narcotic drugs".

 Sweden

-Sveriges riksdag added 2C-I to schedule I ("substances, plant materials and fungi which normally do not have medical use") as a narcotic on March 16, 2004, published by the Medical Products Agency in their regulation LVFS 2004:3.
+In Sweden, the government classified 2C-I as a narcotic through SFS 2004:2, effective 1 March 2004.
+The Medical Products Agency subsequently listed it in List I of its narcotics schedules in LVFS 2004:3, which took effect on 15 March 2004.

 United Kingdom

-In the United Kingdom, 2C-I is controlled as a Class A substance.
+In the United Kingdom,2C-I is controlled as a Class A substance.